Gina Miles (singer): 2022: Who Are You

 In 2023, Miles competed in the 23rd season of The Voice.
 In the blind auditions, she sang "The One That Got Away" by Katy Perry.
 Two of the four coaches, Kelly Clarkson and Niall Horan, turned their chairs for her, while Chance the Rapper and Blake Shelton refrained.
 She chose to join Team Niall.
 While competing, Miles shared in an interview with People that her experience on the show was "emotionally draining and scary", while it was "the best experience of her life".
 Her finale performance of "Nothing Compares 2 U" by Sinéad O'Connor received a positive reception online.

 Miles went on to win the season on May 23, 2023.
 Before Miles was announced as winner of the season, host Carson Daly remarked that the winner of the season, which was revealed to be Miles soon after, had the slimmest margin of victory in all twenty-three seasons of the show.
 Her win was seen by some outlets as "unexpected" (with even Miles herself expressing shock at her win), as it was widely expected that her closest competitor, runner-up Grace West, from Blake Shelton's team, would win as Shelton's tenth and final victory.
 Ultimately, Miles won and a record deal with Republic Records, a label owned by Universal Music Group.

 On June 30, 2023, Miles performed the national anthem at the special graduation ceremony of Sacramento-based firefighters.
 Miles served as an opening act to Jewel's concert at The Venue at Thunder Valley, on September 16, 2023.
 On July 6, 2023, Miles teased her upcoming song, "Someone New", via Instagram.
 On October 8, 2023, Miles performed the National Anthem at the Dallas Cowboys vs. San Francisco 49ers football game.

 On May 17, 2024 Miles released her cover of Wicked Game via Republic Records accompanied a performance video by 1824 productions.
 On May 21, 2024, Miles performed "Wicked Game" at the season 25 finale of The Voice.

-On June 10, 2024, Miles performed the American national anthem during Game 2 of the 2024 Stanley Cup Finals.
+On June 10, 2024, Miles performed the American national anthem during game 2 of the 2024 Stanley Cup Final.
 Miles opened for her coach Niall Horan for two of his The Show: Live on Tour dates: July 9 and 26, 2024.
 Miles opened for Jonah Marais on September 26, 2024.
 From November 16 to 22 2024, Miles was the opener for Marais’s second half of his Young & Optimistic Tour on all four dates.
 Miles performed the national anthem for Kansas City Chiefs vs. San Francisco 49ers football game on October 21, 2024.
 She also performed the national anthem for LA Galaxy on November 22, 2024.
 Miles performed daily at NAMM Convention during the show from 12:30PM – 1:00PM PT, Thursday through Saturday, January 23–25.
+On December 16, 2025, Miles returned to the season 28 finale of The Voice to perform a holiday duet with contestant Aiden Ross, who shortly after won the season.